AkunRusak/Decision-Support-Systems-Python/README.md

-# 📊 Multi-Criteria Decision Making (MCDM) Methods
+# Decision Support System (DSS)

-Welcome to this repository!
-This project presents a curated overview of **18 popular Multi-Criteria Decision Making (MCDM)** methods, widely used in decision analysis, optimization, and ranking problems.
-These techniques are applied in various domains including engineering, business, healthcare, and information systems.
+A decision support system that implements various Multi-Criteria Decision Making (MCDM) methods to assist in complex decision-making processes with multiple criteria and alternatives.

 ---